riimuru/osu-rx/README.md

 Hit Timing randomization and HitScan need improvements and your feedback.
 Take a look at the code to get started!
 - [Hit Timings randomization](osu!rx/Core/Relax/Accuracy/AccuracyManager.cs#L72)
 - [HitScan](osu!rx/Core/Relax/Accuracy/AccuracyManager.cs#L117)

+## Frequently asked questions
+### I downloaded osu!rx but there's only folders, .cs and .sln files and no osu!rx.exe file!
+You downloaded the source code.
+If you have no idea what to do with it, re-read the [Running osu!rx section](#running-osurx) to find the download link of the precompiled version.

+### Can i still use osu!rx on private servers?
+ew.
+I mean, you can use it on [kawata](https://kawata.pw/), but you should feel dirty, if you're cheating on private servers that don't allow this.

+### When will undetected osu!rx v2.0.0 release?
+Never ask this kind of question to an independent developer. **Never**.
+We all have our own lives and problems, so please just be patient.
+Rough ETA is the year 2020.

 ## Demonstation video
 ***osu!rx does not affect performance.
 In this case lags were caused by obs and cute girls in the background.***